HuzaifaIrfan/HuzaifaIrfan/README.md

   <img align="left" alt="Huzaifa's Email" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/gmail.svg" />
 </a>
  <br /><br />
+ 🚀 Founder and CEO at <a href="http://skiie.com/">Skiie</a> since 2012
+ <br /><br />
  🚀 I am a Mechanical Engineering Undergrad At Nust, Islamabad, Pakistan
  <br /><br />
-✨ I am a Software and Web Developer who loves to develop challanging Personal and Freelauncing Projects
+✨ I am a Software and Web Developer who loves to develop challanging Personal and Freelauncing Projects.
  <br /><br />
-💖 I love MOOCs, Youtube, Udemy, Coursera and all the platforms that are playing their role in free learning.
+💖 I love MOOCs, Youtube, Udemy, Coursera and all the platforms that are playing their role in learning.
  <br /><br />
 🐛 I can refine, educate and drive myself to be better me.